Local Transportation Projects

 Rt.
 7 corridor:

 Route 7/Williams Gap Road Turnlane: Preliminary engineering was authorized on January 9, 2015.
 The project scoping meeting was held on February 12, 2015.
 Survey work and geotech investigations complete.
 The design will be done by VDOT in-house design team and is underway.
 The Preliminary Field Inspection (PFI) was held on December 9, 2015.
 The design public hearing is anticipated in the May-June timeframe.
 VDOT will be assuming the house on the adjacent property is historic and will consider impacts diminimus.
 That finding will be sent to the Department of Historic Resources for comment.
 A design public hearing will be held in late April or May, 2016.
 The project is scheduled for construction advertisement in September 2017.
 Design public hearing scheduled for April 19, 2016 at 6:30 to 8:30pm at Round Hill Elementary School.
 Citizen comments accepted until May 5, 2016.
 The Board of Supervisors endorsed the design of this project at their July 5, 2016 business meeting.
 VDOT issued public hearing design approval on August 1, 2016.
 Right-of-way plan resubmission being prepared.
+Right-of-way plan resubmission being prepared.
+VDOT received Federal authorization for right-of-way received on November 10, 2016.
+Right-of-way acquisition in progress.
+Utility relocation work is ongoing.

 Route 9 Corridor:

 Route 9/Route 287 Roundabout: The preliminary project design is funded using VDOT pre-scoping funds.
 Survey work is completed.
 A VDOT scoping meeting was held on 10/8/14.
 The geometrics of the area are requiring further analysis of the roundabout option.
 The build alternatives are being re-examined and value engineered in search of cost savings.
 The final traffic report comparing the performance of a roundabout to an expanded signalized intersection has been provided to the County for review.
 County staff is in discussion on the design alternatives with VDOT.
 The project was a submitted as a candidate for HB-2 funding.
 It has not been recommended by VDOT staff for funding.
 A meeting has been scheduled for mid-March, 2016 to discuss County comments.
 VDOT and County staff met on March 17, 2016 to discuss design alternatives; additional analysis was requested in order to finalize the report, which is expected to be released at the end of April 2016.
 Supplemental analysis will be distributed in mid-May; final report will follow staff review of the additional information.
+County to provide direction to VDOT on preferred alternative.
+No change.
+An item will be presented to the Board of Supervisors at a future Business Meeting to select a design alternative.
+The County has requested a proposal from Wallace Montgomery to design the roundabout.

 Charles Town Pike Traffic Calming